montero-melis/2018_replication_sheb-pulv2013/1908_sp13_replic_swe/notes_git.md

 AS A GENERAL RULE, WE WILL ALWAYS WORK (AND PUSH) FROM OUR OWN BRANCHES!

+git pull
+--> fetch and merge from origin/master (this assumes you are on branch master locally)

 git branch
 --> see branches in your local repo

 git branch -r
 --> see remote branches

+Now depending on whether work has already been committed to master or not, Petrus might need to first do a git push from master

 git checkout -b petrus
 --> create local branch called petrus and checkout (switch to) that branch

-Now depending on whether work has been committed to master or not, Petrus will need to either commit from his own branch or merge from master
+do your work here, commit what there is to commit

 git remote show origin
 --> Take a look at which local branches track which remote branches